7adidaz/nasa2024/README.md

 - Detection thresholds and filters
 - Output formats and plotting options

-Users can modify this file to tailor the project to their specific needs or to experiment with different settings.
+Users can modify this file to tailor the project to their needs or experiment with different settings.

-## Contributing

-Contributions to the Lunar Event Detection Project are welcome.
-Whether you're improving the model's accuracy, extending its capabilities, or fixing bugs, your input is valuable.
-Please submit pull requests or open issues for any enhancements or problems you encounter.

-## License

-[Include license information here]